This is the first of a series on Homo sapiens political philosophy

 higher than good behavior.

-Expanding advocacy for A Civic People of the United States, initiated in 2013,
+advocacy for A Civic People of the United States, founded in Louisiana in 2015,

 I now promote goodness-which-motivates-good-behavior, sometimes shortening to